deep-learning-mit/staging/_posts/2023-11-09-transformers-as-gamers.md

 I'll now describe some of the changes I tried and give an analysis of the results of each change.

-The game state comes in the form of 15x15 to 20x20 boards.
-Each cell can have an arbitrary amount of army on it, and a few different special terrain features.
-On each turn, an action consists of selecting a user-controlled tile and a movement direction.
-Games can last many hundreds of turns.

 ## Effects of more data

 The baseline policy, trained with 1000 games, was not very successful.
 The bot would often move back and forth, without trying to expand or take land.